alessandrocandolini/sudoku-solver-agda/README.md

 agda --compile sudoku-solver-agda.agda
 ```

-The `--compile` flag creates via the GHC backend a binary file in the top-level folder that can be executed:
+The `--compile` flag creates via the GHC backend a binary file in the top-level folder that can be executed using
 ```bash
 ./sudoku-solver-agda
 ```